trstringer/trill/readme.md

 # Trill

-*Easily and quickly tweet long tweets with flexibility*
+*Easily and quickly tweet long and short tweets with flexibility*

 ## Install